-To avoid the possibility of a small number of sites being allocated a significant reconciliation volume if the total absolute volume of the reconciliation volume is more than the aggregate demand (defined as the total demand allocated to those site for that month at the point of reconciliation) for the unreconciled sites for that calendar month (the Reconciliation Target), then a different reconciliation process is used.
-If the Reconciliation Target is reached then instead the reconciliation volume is smeared across all supply meter points.
+To avoid the possibility of a small number of sites being allocated a significant reconciliation volume if the total absolute volume.col the reconciliation volume for that reconciliation month for an LDZ is more than the aggregate demand (defined as the total demand allocated to those site for that month at the point of reconciliation) for the unreconciled sites for that calendar month (the Reconciliation Target), then a different reconciliation process is used.
+If the Reconciliation Target is reached for that month then instead the reconciliation volume is smeared across all NDM supply meter points.
+As a necessary consequence of this change, UIG weightings-will-be-fixed-at-Exit Close-Out. (which for the avoidance of doubt will continue as set out in section E).